pfroysdon/projects/navigation/signal_generator/readme.md

 -----------------------------------------------------------------------------------

 # Introduction
-The "Signal Generator toolbox" is a comprehensive and very accurate Matlab toolbox for generating aerial and ground trajectories, and then sensor outputs based on thos trajectories.
+The "Signal Generator toolbox" is a comprehensive and very accurate Matlab toolbox for generating aerial and ground trajectories, and then sensor outputs based on those trajectories.
 The generated data is then used to evaluate real-time functions used in autopilots and navigation systems.

 High-Fidelity Models which are easily modified for any manufacturer  datasheet:
 - IMU (3-axis accel, 3-axis gyro)